-Linda Long, Q.C.
+Linda Long Q.C.

 Linda has been an Alberta family law lawyer since 1986, a family mediator since 1992, a Registered Family Mediator since 1995 and a Registered Collaborative Lawyer since 2000.
 More recently she has added family arbitration to the services she provides.
 She has appeared before all levels of the Courts in Alberta as well.

 But Linda is more than just a lawyer.
 She is a woman to whom people instinctively turn for help in resolving some of life’s toughest problems.
-Her vocation for nearly 30 years has been family law, but her interests reach far beyond her legal practice to the larger Canadian community.
+Her vocation for over 30 years has been family law, but her interests reach far beyond her legal practice to the larger Canadian community.
 As a granddaughter of Alberta homesteaders, Linda has inherited a keen interest in building a strong Canadian multicultural society.

 Linda has been recognized by the legal profession and the Lieutenant Governor of the Province of Alberta with a Queen’s Counsel appointment for her many contributions to the Canadian community over her long career.
 She is committed to the principles of equal access to justice for all and is interested in enhancing equality of opportunity for people in many walks of life in Canada.

 In 2017 Linda, (with several colleagues) was honoured by the Alberta Family Mediation Society with the John Haynes Memorial Award for her significant contributions to the field of mediation in Alberta.